 As a result of the spin-off, HSNi entered into a Tax Sharing Agreement with IAC in which, among other things, each of the four publicly-traded companies resulting from the spin-off (the "Spinco" or "Spincos") has indemnified IAC and the other Spincos for any taxes resulting from the spin-off of such Spinco (and any related interest, penalties, legal and professional fees, and all costs and damages associated with related shareholder litigation or controversies) to the extent such amounts result from (i) any act or failure to act by such Spinco described in the covenants in the Tax Sharing Agreement, (ii) any acquisition of equity securities or assets of such Spinco or a member of its group, and (iii) any breach by such Spinco or any member of its group of any representation or covenant contained in the separation documents or in the documents relating to the IRS private letter ruling and/or tax opinions.
 Additionally, under the Tax Sharing Agreement, with respect to the consolidated federal income tax return of IAC and its subsidiaries for any taxable year that includes HSNi, IAC shall determine in its sole discretion whether to elect ratable allocation under applicable U.S. Treasury Regulations.
 HSNi shall, and shall cause each member of its group, to take all actions necessary to give effect to such election.
+As disclosed in the Company's Form 10-Q for the quarter ended June 30, 2009, HSNi was in discussions with IAC regarding the appropriate allocation of 2008 taxable income between the pre- and post-spin-off periods.
+During the third quarter of 2009 this tax allocation matter with IAC was resolved and resulted in no additional payments, and as such, had no impact on additional paid-in capital or the Company's earnings.
 In the event an adjustment with respect to a pre-spin-off period for which IAC is responsible results in a tax benefit to HSNi in a post-spin-off period, HSNi will be required to pay such tax benefit to IAC.
-In general, IAC controls all audits and administrative matters and other tax proceedings relating to the consolidated federal income tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which the IAC group and any other tax returns for which
+In general, IAC controls all audits and administrative matters and other tax proceedings relating to the consolidated federal income tax return of the IAC group and any other tax returns for which the IAC group is responsible.

-The Internal Revenue Service ("IRS") is currently examining the IAC consolidated tax returns for the years ended December 31, 2001 through 2003, which includes the operations of HSNi.
+The Internal Revenue Service ("iRS") is currently examining the IAC consolidated tax returns for the years ended December 31, 2001 through 2003, which includes the operations of HSNi.
 The statute of limitations for these years has been extended to December 31, 2009.
 Various IAC consolidated tax returns filed with state, local and foreign jurisdictions are currently under examination, the most significant of which are California, Florida, New York and New York City, for various tax years after December 31, 2001.
 These examinations are expected to be completed by late 2009.
 In early 2009, the IRS commenced an audit of IAC's consolidated tax returns for the years ended December 31, 2004 through 2006.
 The statute of limitations for these years has been extended and this examination is expected to be completed in 2011.
-By virtue of the Tax Sharing Agreement with IAC, HSNi is indemnified with respect to additional tax liabilities for consolidated or combined federal tax returns prepared and filed by IAC prior to the spinoff, but is liable for any additional tax liabilities for HSNi separately filed state income tax returns.
+By virtue of the Tax Sharing Agreement with IAC, HSNi is indemnified with respect to additional tax liabilities for consolidated or combined federal tax returns prepared and filed by IAC prior to the spin-off, but is liable for any additional tax liabilities for HSNi separately filed state income tax returns.